boolean-algebra

 Real-World Use

-The Sum of Products form isn't just an academic exercise; it's embedded in the architecture of modern computing.
+The Sum of Products form is embedded in the architecture of modern computing.

 1. Programmable Logic Arrays (PLAs): These are integrated circuits used for implementing complex combinational logic.
 A PLA’s internal structure is a direct physical manifestation of the SOP concept.
 It consists of a programmable “AND-plane” (to create product terms) followed by a programmable “OR-plane” (to sum the products).
 Engineers define a function by specifying which connections to make in these planes, effectively building a custom SOP circuit in hardware.